Dance of Zalongo

 Dance of Zalongo (Χορός του Ζαλόγγου, Horos tou Zalongou; vallja e Zangolës) refers to the mass suicide of Souliote women and their children that is said to have occurred in the aftermath of the invasion of Ottoman troops on Souli on December 16, 1803.
 The event is commemorated in Greece in the context of the Greek War of Independence.
 Approximately 60 women were trapped at Mount Zalongo in Epirus during the period of Ottoman control.
 Rather than submit to the Ottoman troops chasing them, they decided to turn towards the cliff's edge and die with their infants and children.
 According to tradition, they did this one after the other whilst dancing and singing.
 A number of Greek theatrical dramas and a song in folk style commemorating the event are also named the Dance of Zalongo.

 The story of the Zalongo women became so popular within the Greek community that more Greek women chose to commit suicide rather than to suffer rape and enslavement.
 During the Greek War of Independence, after a long siege of the city of Naoussa by Ottoman forces, thirteen women and their children took refuge in a hill above the waterfall of the river Arapitsa, in Stoubanos.
 The Ottoman forces set fire to the city, and much like the Souliote women of Zalongo, they jumped to their deaths with their children in the Arapitsa of Naoussa.
 In the 1950s, the city of Naoussa was given the title of Heroic City, and a monument was erected at the site in the 1970s by Greek sculptor Katerina Halepa Katsatou in their honour.

+Who were the Souliotes

+The Souliotes (Albanian: Suljotë; Greek: Σουλιώτες) originated from Albanian clans that settled in Epirus in the Late Middle Ages.
+While their native language was a dialect of Albanian, they were bilingual in Greek and eventually assimilated into the Greek nation due to their shared Orthodox faith and role in the Greek Revolution.